 It is up to us to address the persistent inequities and systemic barriers within philanthropy.
 That’s why we are launching the Women and Girls of Color Fund.

 The Women and Girls of Color Fund aims to reverse the historic and persistent underinvestment in women and girls of color.
-The Fund augments our existing grantmaking and will provide low-barrier, faster turnaround grants to projects led by and serving women and girls of color in New Hampshire.
+The Fund augments our existing grantmaking and provides low-barrier, faster turnaround grants to projects led by and serving women and girls of color in New Hampshire.

 Because when women and girls of color in our state thrive, we all thrive.